fat to renewable diesel fuel

-Tyson Foods and Syntroleum Companies today announced the formation of Dynamic Fuels LLC to build United States first commercial synthetic fuels plant targeting the renewable diesel, jet and military fuel markets.
+Tyson Foods and Syntroleum Companies today announced the formation of Dynamic Fuels LLC to build the United States’ first commercial synthetic fuels plant targeting the renewable diesel, jet, and military fuel markets.

 Line up Ladies! for god and country: finally! fat to renewable diesel fuel